MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual/create.md

 ## Register the IVisual type

-In the platform projects, decorate the renderer namespaces with the `ExportRendererAttribute`:
+In the platform projects, add the `ExportRendererAttribute` at the assembly level:

 ```csharp
 [assembly: ExportRenderer(typeof(Xamarin.Forms.Button), typeof(CustomButtonRenderer), new[] { typeof(CustomVisual) })]